MbeleckBerle/media_sales_prediction_model/readME.md

-This is a simple regression on the heart attack dataset from kaggle
+This is a simple regression and knn classification on based on media and the sales References:

-References:

 1. https://stackoverflow.com/questions/59140950/scatter-plot-with-multiple-x-features-and-single-y-in-python